 Academy advisory panels advise, assist, and provide support for quality professional-technical education.
 In other words, they support constructive changes within a program, generate new ideas, and serve as advocates for quality career and technical education.

 As advisors, the committee assesses specific areas of educational need and provides recommendations for improvement.
 These suggestions are presented formally to the Board of Directors.
-Examples of recommendations include alterations to curriculum content, creation of a new policy, and purchase of new technologies.
+Examples of recommendations include alterations to curriculum content, creation of new policies, and purchase of new technologies.

 In an assisting role, the committee may occasionally assist instructors and administrators as they execute specific activities.
 They help to ensure the program has adequate resources to successfully meet the needs of business and industry.
 Examples include, creating a scholarship program, volunteering to be a judge in a student competition, and establishing a mentorship program.